About myself, very short:

 Tastewise: Mostly extremely commercial till 2000, except some rave and mellow stuff in 1991-1993 (influenced by the Dutch House Party etc. compilations, and Dutch radio shows like For Those Who Like To Groove) and some clubtrance etc. around 1998 (thanks to a Dutch dance station called Radio Atlantis/Channel X, I discovered autumn 1997).

 A huge 2 Unlimited obsession, lasting from 1992 till the split-up in 1996, was included in the ‘extremely commercial’ part.

 If I discovered a source like Atlantis/Channel X, I was open for more ‘serious’ dance.
+Turning the radio on was the only thing I had to do to get my dose of quality dance music.
 But at the moment such great sources weren’t easily available anymore (the Atlantis/Channel X fun was over already after 15 months), I tended almost exclusively to the extremely commercial side.
+Quite lazy, indeed.

 — After 2000; growing up and also experimenting with other styles —

 After discovering internet radio (late 2000/early 2001), and Audiogalaxy shortly after that, my taste in dance music became clearly more grown-up, and now for good.
 Although the general feel was still quite accessible.

 In 2005, I started listening more to other styles, often on the funky side, and in general a lot more music released before the 90s.
 Since I discovered contemporary hit/dance music in 1991, I hadn’t played that much golden oldies by myself anymore, despite playing my father’s cds in the year before.
 But suddenly, there was a revival of playing really old stuff.

 Besides that, the general feel became more relaxed; also on the dance side.
 A natural feel became more important.
 And in the years to follow, more non-chart music entered my collection.